buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarinePartTypeEnum.md

 A region spatial part that represents a clear area used for the transfer and movement of vessels this area could include complex rail tracks and additional loading requirements.

 ### GATEHEAD
-A longitudinal spatial part of a waterway or port facility that forms the gate, supporting structure &amp; plant of an impounded facility such as a ship lock, dry dock or hydrolift.
+A longitudinal spatial part of a waterway or port facility that forms the gate, supporting structure & plant of an impounded facility such as a ship lock, dry dock or hydrolift.

 ### GUDINGSTRUCTURE
 A longitudinal spatial part of a waterway or port facility that forms the guiding and assistive structures at the entrance to an impounded facility.